Difference Between PostgreSQL union vs union all

 Conclusion

 The above description clearly explains what the PostgreSQL union and union all is and the major differences between the two.
 Both the UNION and UNION ALL operators are used for the same purpose in PostgreSQL (though the output is different).
-It depends on the choice of the programmer, data present in the tables, and the required output to the user to use any of them according to their requirements.
+It depends on the programmer’s choice, the data present in the tables, and the required output for the user to use any of them according to their requirements.

 Recommended Articles